PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Results and Discussion

-The convergence behavior exhibits formation-specific characteristics that reflect the underlying geological complexity.
-Samples 1 and 2, representing higher porosity grainstones, demonstrate robust convergence toward their respective targets with characteristic oscillatory patterns typical of adversarial training dynamics.
-In contrast, Samples 3 and 4, representing lower porosity crystalline formations, exhibit more gradual convergence patterns, with Sample 3 showing the most challenging control behavior due to its fine-grained crystalline structure and anhydrite inclusions, while Sample 4 demonstrates steady oscillations around its target throughout training.
+The porosity control analysis (Figure~\ref{fig:training_analysis_1879}b) reveals progressive effectiveness of the dual-conditional mechanism across all four samples: Sample 1 ($\phi$ = 0.2450), Sample 2 ($\phi$ = 0.1810), Sample 3 ($\phi$ = 0.0567), and Sample 4 ($\phi$ = 0.0710).
+Samples 1 and 2, representing higher porosity grainstones, demonstrate robust convergence with characteristic oscillatory patterns, while Samples 3 and 4, representing lower porosity crystalline formations, exhibit more gradual convergence patterns.
+Sample 3 shows the most challenging control behavior due to its fine-grained crystalline structure and anhydrite inclusions.

-The simultaneous convergence across this wide porosity range (0.0567 to 0.2450) validates the model's capability to learn complex porosity-depth relationships within a unified framework.
-By the final epochs, all samples achieve relative stability near their respective targets, demonstrating successful integration of both porosity and depth conditioning information into the generation process.
+The simultaneous convergence across this wide porosity range (0.0567 to 0.2450) validates the model's capability to learn complex porosity-depth relationships within this framework.
+By final epochs, all samples achieve relative stability near their respective targets, confirming successful integration of both porosity and depth conditioning information into the generation process.